Riley Adams Preview, Player Props: Nationals vs. Marlins

 Riley Adams At The Plate

-- Adams is batting .285 with 12 doubles, two triples, four home runs and 11 walks.
+- Adams is hitting .274 with 12 doubles, two triples, four home runs and 11 walks.

-- In seven of 36 games this year, he has scored, including multiple runs once.
+- In seven of 38 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.